 D. monster, sad, party, dress-up, weekend, blue, hairy, scary, friendly, music E. car, race-track, fast, speed, red, wheels, crowd, roar, Jack, exciting

-SET 13 Designing and advertising.
-Chitty, Chitty, Bang, Bang is an iconic film and the car especially is unique.
-Show the children a picture of the car.
-Talk to them about what the car can do.
-Then ask then to design their own car and add on all the special features they would add on to it.
-This could be developed in different ways.
-For example, children could devise their own advert to sell their car.
-They could look at adverts found in newspapers or research some on the internet to help them.
-They could draw and think of a logo or strap line for their car.
-If you have older children, they might like to do some role play where they create an advert for TV writing the script and acting it out for you or their siblings.
+Designing and advertising.
+Why not design your own car and add on any special features.
+Draw and label the car.
+You could then develop this drawing in different ways.
+For example, you could: devise your own advert to sell the car. look at adverts found in newspapers or research some on the internet to help them. think of a logo or strap line for the car. you might like to do some role play and create an advert for TV, writing the script and acting it out.

 Then ask the children, in groups, to brainstorm other activities a cat could do to cause havoc .
 For example they could climb up the Christmas tree and pull it over or they could play with the Christmas decorations or they could scratch the new furniture or knock over a vase or get stuck in a tree.
 There are so many to choose.